Tetiana Barantsova

-Tetiana Barantsova (born 1973 or 1974) is a Ukrainian disability rights activist and the founder of Ami-Skhid organisation.
+Tetiana Barantsova (Тетяна Баранцова; 5 August 1973 – 17 April 2025) was a Ukrainian disability rights activist and the founder of Ami-Skhid organisation.
+In 2020, she was appointed Ukrainian Government Commissioner for the Rights of Persons with Disabilities.
 She was the 2020 European winner of the Nansen Refugee Award.

 Early life and education

-Barantsova was born in 1973 or 1974 in Luhansk.
+Barantsova was born in 1973 in Luhansk.
 She broke her spine at the age of ten years while doing school gymnastics.
+Graduated from Kyiv National University of Arts and Culture in 2002, and University of Education Management in 2018.

 Adult life

-Barantsova is a disability rights activist and in 2002 she set up Ami-Skhid non-governmental organisation that helps Ukrainian women, families, and youth with disabilities.
+Barantsova was a disability rights activist and in 2002 she set up Ami-Skhid non-governmental organisation that helps Ukrainian women, families, and youth with disabilities.
 The organisation undertakes advocacy and provides counselling and support services to people with disabilities.

-In 2014, Barantsova, her husband, and her son were displaced by the Russo-Ukrainian War.
-Once she reached safety, she set up a phone line to provide advice to people with disabilities who were trapped in the conflict zone, and provided advice, cash, and both legal and psychological support to 5,000 people.
+In 2014, Barantsova, her husband Oleksiy Soroka, and their son were displaced by the Russo-Ukrainian War.
+Once she reached safety, she set up a telephone line to provide advice to people with disabilities who were trapped in the conflict zone, and provided advice, cash, and both legal and psychological support to 5,000 people.
 Barantsova also set up an online school for internally displaced children, providing education to 1,000 pupils.